 10. Spring Onions

 These should definitely not be forgotten as they are so easy and quick to grow.
 We eat them in salads, but probably use them in stir fries more.
-Try White Lisbon (image on left) and Holland Blood Red as these are two of my favourites.
+Try White Lisbon (pictured) and Holland Blood Red as these are two of my favourites.